Kandy-IO/kandy-callMe-js-sdk/tutorials/Enabling Anonymous Call Service.md

 The administrator should go through the following steps:

-- Login to Kandy Link Admin Portal site with administrator priviledges.
+- Login to Kandy Link Admin Portal site with administrator privileges.
 A typical front end UI looks like this.

 ![Admin Portal](admin_portal.png)